SpellholdStudios/Shadows_over_Soubar/README.md

 - Added `DESIGNATED` numbers and "*shadows_over_soubar*", "*sos_selence_at_waukeens_promenade_after_meeting_Gaelan*" and "*sos_remorhaz_walking_speed_adjustment*" component `LABELS`.
 - Various bugfixes, as listed in the GitHub commits. :wink:
 - Added `README` command in tp2.
-- Wrote a new *sos-readme-english.html* readme file and moved all readme files into new readme folder.
+- Wrote a new *sos-readme-english.html* readme file and moved all readme files into a new readme folder.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
-- Uploaded mod to official SpellHold Studios GitHub mirror account.
+- Uploaded mod to the official SpellHold Studios GitHub mirror account.

 ##